babblevoice/projectrtp/README.md

 An RTP node addon which offers functionality to process RTP data streams and mix it.
 All performance tasks are implemented in C++ and use boost::asio for IO completion ports for high concurrency.

 ProjectRTP is designed to scale to multiple servers serving other signalling servers.
-RTP and signalling should be kept separate and this architecture allows that.
+RTP and signalling should be kept separate, and this architecture allows that.
 It is provided with a proxy server and client to allow for remote nodes.

-ProjectRTP is designed to provide all the functions required for a PBX, including channel bridging, recording, playback and all the functions required for IVR.
+ProjectRTP is designed to provide all the functions required for a PBX, including channel bridging, recording, playback and all the necessary functions for IVR.

 Features